Red fox: Communication

 Another call that does not fit into the two categories is a long, drawn-out, monosyllabic "waaaaah" sound.
 As it is commonly heard during the breeding season, it is thought to be emitted by vixens summoning males.
 When danger is detected, foxes emit a monosyllabic bark.
 At close quarters, it is a muffled cough, while at long distances it is sharper.
 Kits make warbling whimpers when nursing, these calls being especially loud when they are dissatisfied.

+Red fox calls sound like a person screaming.